 If you’re ready to open a savings account, one easy way is through SoFi’s all-in-one Checking and Savings.
-You can sign up for an account right from your phone and pay zero account fees — and if you qualify by setting up direct deposit you can earn 1.50% APY.
-Open your Checking and Savings today.
+You can sign up for an account right from your phone and pay zero account fees — and if you qualify by setting up direct deposit you can earn a competitive APY.

 Can you lose your money in a money market account?

 It’s highly unlikely.
 Money market accounts at banks are insured by the FDIC, and money market accounts at credit unions are insured by the NCUA (up to a certain amount).

 Why would you choose a CD over a money market account?

 If you don’t need to access your funds for a while, a CD could be a better fit.
 CDs tend to offer higher interest rates than money market accounts, and the interest rate is fixed which makes the return predictable.